rubyworks/realms/work/deprecated/commands/demo/02_commandline/01_use.md

-= Use Command
+# Use Command

 The use command provides a convenient way to list available load environments, see which environment is current and switching between them.
-To list the available environments simple issue the `use` command with no additional parameters.
+To list the available environments simply issue the `use` command with no additional parameters.

-  `roll use`
+    `realm use`

 The standard output will look like:

        development
     => production
        testing

 Notice the arrow pointing to "production".
 This tells us which environment is current.
 We can switch environments by following the `use` command with the name of the environment desired.

-  `roll use testing`
+    `realm use testing`

-Running `roll use` again we would see:
+Running `realm use` again we would see:

        development
        production
     => testing

 Switching between environments with `use` also means switching shells prompts.
 The `use` command actually spawns a new child shell after each invocation